 Since 2017, CJI has coordinated the National Institute of Corrections restrictive housing training program, revising the Managing Prison Restrictive Housing Populations curriculum, creating the new jail-focused curriculum, and providing these trainings in partnership with NIC.
-CJI has trained staff from 24 state prison systems and 30 .
+CJI has trained staff from 33 state corrections departments and 36 jail systems.

 To reach a broader audience, NIC has recently turned its attention to digital and virtual efforts.
 CJI is assisting in the development of a video series and conversion of an abbreviated Managing Restrictive Housing Populations training to a virtual instructor-led training format.

 Facilitating Behavior Change

 Under a cooperative agreement with the National Institute of Corrections, CJI developed a training to support corrections staff in implementing core correctional practices, which are evidence-based strategies and skills that can be applied in any interaction with individuals involved in the justice system to support behavior change.
 The training is designed to be delivered in a blended format, combining virtual instructor-led training and in-person training.
 In 2021, CJI adapted the curriculum to a fully virtual training and developed a training for trainers to support widespread implementation.

 CJI is the convenor and planner for the Institutional Corrections Research Network (ICRN)/National Corrections Reporting Program (NCRP) Meetings, sponsored by the National Institute of Corrections (NIC) and the Bureau of Justice Statistics (BJS).

 The network is comprised of corrections researchers from state agencies and federal partners.
 Several years ago, the convenings shifted from an annual in-person events to a virtual format.